|

 1. Contact Paper

 Wood peel-and-stick wallpaper is by far one of my favorite apartment decorating ideas and tricks on a tight budget.
-It’s a cheap and chic way to help you achieve the farmhouse look easily.
+It’s a cost-effective and chic way to easily achieve the farmhouse look.
 Say goodbye to the dated traditional look of your rental and easily decorate the home to reflect your style.
 Always make sure to please read the instructions and precautions behind the contact paper before use.

 Making your rental feel like home can be tricky, but the following these tips can help.
 Apartment decorating ideas can be fun when you try this!